 Being as preemptive as possible in your pet care is key.
 If you know you have a party planned, a vacation scheduled or if you have family coming over for an extended stay, it is best to start creating a “safe place” for your animal ahead of time.
 Especially if your pet is not already crate, kennel or play pen trained, now is the time to start working on implementing these tactics.
 Get a crate, bed, pen or even a room in your home that will be their official holiday den.
 Start doing treat time, cuddle time or play time, whatever your pet enjoys, in or near this space so they start to associate it with safety and happiness.
 Each time they enter the bed, crate or room they should be treated and praised.
 No matter how old your animal, positive reinforcement works in training them for a new experience.
-Fill the space with toys, blankets and personal items.
+MyPetNeedsThat advises you to fill the space with toys, blankets, and personal items.
 Something as simple as a shirt that you’ve worn can help establish the space as their home.

 For parties, once the new holiday visitors start arriving, you can keep your animal comforted during the craziness and away from the guests by containing them in a warm, cozy spot of their own.
 For long term visitors staying at your home, you can keep your pet in this place and bring the visitor to them for the initial introduction.
 This will help keep pets from jumping and getting hair all over the newcomers.
 Any time your pet gets a little too much for the guests, you know you have a spot for them to go and still be happy.
 Once they are calm and more comfortable, you can let the animal out to be a part of the fun.
 For vacations, bring the crate or bed your pet is acclimated to with you.
 That way there is a bit of home away from home.

 UTILIZE A PET SITTER